 Do you experience an unspoken expectation in your daily life - to be independent, to outperform others, to be self-reliant or perhaps to demonstrate your value in competitive settings?
-Have you sensed the contradiction between these two paradigms, one valuing competition and selfreliance, the other promoting collaboration and inclusion?
+Have you sensed the contradiction between these two paradigms, one valuing competition and self-reliance, the other promoting collaboration and inclusion?
 How do you manage the tension, and are you able to share your perspective with others, perhaps helping to expand their thinking horizons?

-The polarities of independence VS. interconnectedness and competition VS collaboration are of particular relevance when focusing on sustainability.
-The environmental and social challenges are complex and multidimensional, making it impossible for any person to solve on their own.
+The polarities of independence ٧s interconnectedness and competition collaboration are of particular relevance when focusing on sustainability.
+The environmental and challenges social are complex multidimensional, making it impossible for any person to solve on their own.
 It is only through collective thinking, action and collaboration of multiple stakeholders that we will be able to develop alternatives.
 (This, by the way, makes sustainability a great opportunity for contributing personal skills to a larger cause).